MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-SharePoint-Server-2019.md

 ### Modern lists and libraries

 SharePoint Server 2019 contains the modern experiences for lists and libraries in Team sites.
-This brings the experience up to date with that found in SharePoint Online.
+This brings the experience up to date with that found in SharePoint in Microsoft 365.

 ### Modern sharing experiences